 1 Overview

-This manual described the NOVAC Scanning DOAS system (Scanning Dual-beam miniature Differential Optical Absorption Spectroscopy system).
+This manual describes the NOVAC Scanning DOAS system (Scanning Dual-beam miniature Differential Optical Absorption Spectroscopy system).
 The system is designed to measure volcanic gas emissions by UV absorption spectroscopy.
-The instrument is composed of a miniaturized spectrometer (Ocean Optics Inc.), embedded PC, an optical fibre, a telescope and a GPS-receiver.
+It is composed of a miniaturized spectrometer (Ocean Optics Inc.), an embedded PC, an optical fibre, a telescope, and a GPS-receiver.

-Optic Spectrometer detects ultraviolet light and converts it to digital signals.
-The signals are the spectra for later gas evaluation.
+The optical spectrometer detects ultraviolet light and converts it to digital numbers.
+These numbers are the spectra for later gas evaluation.

 The telescope collects the ultraviolet light scattered from aerosols and molecules in the atmosphere.
 Controlled by the motor, it is able to turn in 360 degree.